GoogleContainerTools/kpt-config-sync/docs/performance-boost-111-vs-112.md

 It doesn’t include the additional API request latency from admission webhooks.

-### Tests:
+### Tests

-ConfigMap 10K 1N: Sync 10000 ConfigMaps to a cluster in 1 namespace after the namespace finishing reconciliation
+- **ConfigMap 10K 1N**: Sync 10000 ConfigMaps to a cluster in 1 namespace after the namespace finishing reconciliation

-ConfigMap 10K 10N: Sync 10000 ConfigMaps to a cluster and spread in 10 namespaces after the 10 namespaces finishing reconciliation
+- **ConfigMap 10K 10N**: Sync 10000 ConfigMaps to a cluster and spread in 10 namespaces after the 10 namespaces finishing reconciliation

-CR 3K: Sync 3000 Custom Resources to a cluster and spread in 3000 namespaces after the 3000 namespaces and related CRD finishing reconciliation
+- **CR 3K**: Sync 3000 Custom Resources to a cluster and spread in 3000 namespaces after the 3000 namespaces and related CRD finishing reconciliation

-Large CR 1K: Sync 1000 Large Custom Resources(36 KB) to a cluster and spread in 1000 namespaces after the 1000 namespaces and related CRD finishing reconciliation
+- **Large CR 1K**: Sync 1000 Large Custom Resources(36 KB) to a cluster and spread in 1000 namespaces after the 1000 namespaces and related CRD finishing reconciliation

-Deployment 3K: Sync 3000 Deployements to a cluster in 1 namespace after the namespace finishing reconciliation
+- **Deployment 3K**: Sync 3000 Deployements to a cluster in 1 namespace after the namespace finishing reconciliation

-### Test Cluster:
+### Test Cluster

-Version: 1.22.8-gke.202
+- **Version**: 1.22.8-gke.202
-Nodes: 9(3 per zone)
+- **Nodes**: 9(3 per zone)
-Total vCPUs: 144
+- **Total vCPUs**: 144
-Total memory: 576GB
+- **Total memory**: 576GB